nathanhoad/godot_dialogue_manager/docs/CSharp.md

  var line = DialogueManager.ShowExampleDialogueBalloon(resource, "start");
 ```

-## Example
+## Examples

-There is a balloon implemented in C# in the **examples** folder of the repository.
-If you want to have a closer look at it, you'll have to clone the repository down because the automatic download ZIP removes the docs and examples folder.
+There are a few example projects available on [my Itch.io](https://nathanhoad.itch.io) page, all of which include C# versions of the entire project.